LAMB : A Brief History (1955 – 2019)

 The vision for LAMB began when Mr. John Otteson, a missionary of the American Santal Mission in Dinajpur, felt an urgent need for medical work for the hundreds of thousands who had no access to proper health care.
 The vision was developed further through a prayer group in Los Angeles.

 1969-Mid 1970s – Land

 The land where LAMB exists was purchased between 1969 and 1972.

 The early vision included a hospital providing high quality tertiary, secondary and primary health services to everyone, especially the poor.
 Preventive health initiatives were introduced before the hospital was established.
 From the earliest days, training was envisaged as a key activity.

 1976 – LAMB Registered

-LAMB officially began with our registration with the Ministry of Social Services.
+LAMB officially began with our registration with the Ministry of Social Welfare.
 The first programs were a small clinic at the LAMB site and mobile clinics in several villages.
 The Community Health division expanded to include sanitation programs, health teaching and literacy, and other preventive health and community development programs.

 1983 – Hospital Opened

 The 50-bed hospital opened in October 1983.